-A Big Idea brings new or significant value to some group of people.
-New can be a new organization, product, process or service.
+A big idea brings new or significant value to some group of people.
+New can mean a new organization, product, process or service.
 It could be a large change for an existing organization, product, or service.
 It can result in a for-profit or non-profit venture.
 Past big ideas have come from engineering, nursing, computer science and many other fields.

 The first round consists of your answers to a questionnaire explaining your big idea.more less

 This round is judged online by multiple judges.
-Submission runs from Thursday, November 15th 8am CST – Friday, February 8th at 11:59pm CST.
+Submission runs from December to early February each year.